ZachGoldberg/Cerebro/README.md

 How to do DNS

-  *  In the job configuration format there is a field called "dns_basename".
+  *  In the job configuration format there is a field called "dns_basename"
   *  This should be set to something like "myjobname.mydomain.com" e.g. "redis.startup.com"
   *  Cerebro will then add two new records underneath that name for each machine.
 It will

       1. Create #.PROVIDER_REGION.basename as a A record to the machine
       2. Add another CNAME to PROVIDER_REGION.basename to #.PROVIDER_REGION etc.

-  You should manually setup, e.g. "redis.startup.com" to be a cname to all of the PROVIDER_REGION.redis.startup.com.
-A complete DNS layout looks as follows:
+  * You should manually setup, e.g. "redis.startup.com" to be a cname to all of the PROVIDER_REGION.redis.startup.com.
+A complete DNS layout looks as follows

         startup.com
         redis.startup.com (Admin Created)
            -> CNAME aws-us-west-1.redis.startup.com (Admin Created)
            -> CNAME aws-us-east-1.redis.startup.com (Admin Created)

         aws-us-west-1.redis.startup.com (Admin Created)
            -> A 45.67.20.106 (Cerebro Created)
            -> A 45.67.20.105 (Cerebro Created)

         0.aws-uswest-1.redis.startup.com (Cerebro Created)
            -> A 45.67.20.106 (Cerebro Created)
         1.aws-uswest-1.redis.startup.com (Cerebro Created)
            -> A 45.67.20.105 (Cerebro Created)

         aws-us-east-1.redis.startup.com (Admin Created)
            -> A 12.67.20.106 (Cerebro Created)

         0.aws-us-east-1.redis.startup.com (Cerebro Created)
            -> A 12.67.20.106 (Cerebro Created)

-  So, if you point your servers to redis.startup.com they should get
+So, if you point your servers to redis.startup.com they should get either

-    If your using global load balancing, a cname to one of aws-us-west-1.redis.startup.com or aws-us-east-1.redis.startup.com based on the callers location
+  1. If your using global load balancing, a cname to one of aws-us-west-1.redis.startup.com or aws-us-east-1.redis.startup.com based on the callers location
-    or both CNAMEs
+  2. or both CNAMEs

-    The cname returns an A record for each machine of that type.

-  e.g. redis.startup.com -> aws-us-west-1.redis.startup.com -> 12.67.20.106
+The cname returns an A record for each machine of that type.  e.g. redis.startup.com -> aws-us-west-1.redis.startup.com -> 12.67.20.106